MarkPearlCoZa/Blog_General/_posts/2016-10-31-The-IDE-and-the-Mob.md

 category: Unpublished
 ---

-Before you start your first mob programming session, it helps to get consensus on the development environment the mob is going to use.
-Programmers often have very different development environments, geared towards their preferred way of working.
+Before you start your first mob programming session, spend time on setting up the IDE for the mob.
+Having an IDE that works for the mob from the start will improve the general experience a new mob has.
+In preparing the IDE there are a few things to cover:

+1. What IDE to use
+2. Keyboard Shorcuts
+3. Screen navigation

+## What IDE to use?

+For some teams this will not be an issue - most teams use the same IDE across the individuals in the team - this will be the IDE you use in the mob.

+For other teams, individuals may have a preference for different IDE's.
+Often, when you have a situation like this, you are also dealing with developers who have strong opinions what the best way to do things is.
+If you are in this situation, still go with the IDE that the majority uses but be mindful of the individuals that are not going to use their tool of choice.
+Aknowledge that they may be under some initial pain.

 ## Keyboard Shortcut Mappings

+individuals may have worked on the same solution in the past, you will discover your needs in an IDE as a mob are different from you you have very different nuances development environments, geared towards their preferred way of working.

 ### Identify individual keyboard shortcut prefereces